TenToTenToTen/GhostReplay_Docs/_docs/2. Features/Blueprint Support.md

 ---
-title: Images
+title: Blueprint Support
-category: Media
+category: 2.
+Features
-order: 1
+order: 2
 ---

 Share images with your friends!
 Send photos and pictures from your computer, phone or camera.